Defective Product Lawyers for Product Liability Claims QLD

 • An elevator with defective parts causes a fall.

-Knowing if you have a valid claim can be challenging, but an experienced lawyer can explain your eligibility.
+Knowing if you have a valid claim can be challenging, but an experienced lawyer can explain the eligibility requirements.

-Splatt Lawyers will bring your claim under Australian Consumer Law, which protects Queenslanders from faulty products.
-You could also initiate a common law claim where you sue the manufacturer for their negligence.
+Compensation lawyers can bring a claim under Australian Consumer Law, which protects Queenslanders from faulty products.
+This legal action is a common law claim where you sue the manufacturer for their negligence.

 To successfully claim product liability compensation, you must demonstrate that your product was unsafe or faulty and did not have an applicable warning.